gnotaras/wordpress-add-meta-tags/readme.txt

 == Contribute ==

-This page will contain information about how to contribute to the project.
+This page will contain information about how to contribute to this project.